 if you want to know more.
 Fortunately, most of the railings shown here use manufactured components (and may come in kit form) that automatically create railings to meet national and local codes.
 Before you choose, you’ll also want to learn how expensive the railing will be, how difficult it will be to install, and how much work will be required for maintenance in years to come.
 This article will touch on those topics, and you’ll find more detailed information in other articles on decks.com.

 Railing manufacturers like Deckorators supply all the parts you need, including connectors.
-Individual railing parts, like balusters or graspable stair rail, may come in kits with predrilled pieces to speed up installation and help making spacing easier.
+Individual railing parts, like balusters or graspable stair rail, may come in kits with predrilled pieces to speed up installation and help to make spacing easier.
 You can also mix and match components—or combine manufactured parts with wood parts—to create a look all your own.

 All the non-wood components shown on the following decks are made by Deckorators, a company that pioneered metal railings and deck pieces.
 Using their parts will ensure a railing that is not only strong and the correct size; it will also be easy to keep clean, and will not need to be stained or painted.